 Specialty Clinics Specialty Referrals

 Our goal is to help patients and their families make informed decisions about fertility preservation.
-Our oncofertility team helps patients and their families better understand the impact current treatments may have on future fertility, as well as options to help preserve fertility.
+Our fertility preservation team helps patients and their families better understand the impact current treatments may have on future fertility, as well as options to help preserve fertility.

-Upon diagnosis, you will meet with our oncofertility navigator for an initial counseling session.
+Upon diagnosis, you will meet with our fertility preservation navigator for an initial counseling session.
 During this session, you will receive:

-If your family wishes to pursue fertility preservation services, our fertility navigator will facilitate the next steps in the process to ensure a smooth integration with the current treatment plan, including:
+If your family wishes to pursue fertility preservation, our fertility navigator will coordinate the next steps in the process to ensure a smooth integration with the current treatment plan, including:

 Reproductive health during and after treatment:

-In collaboration with expert medical providers in our community, we are able to provide the following fertility preservation options to our patients.
+In collaboration with expert medical providers in our community, we are able to provide the following fertility preservation options to our patients, as appropriate and feasible.

 Children and young adults with cancer are not the only ones whose future fertility is impacted by illness or treatment.
 Our services are available to a wide range of patients who may have a need for fertility preservation.
-Some of our most common include:
+Some conditions for which this may be important include:

 "Cook Children's Promise extends beyond treatment and into survivorship issues, such as fertility.
-We are excited about this new program and believe it's a safe way to offer hope to patients who otherwise would not have an option."
+We are excited about this program and believe it's a way to offer hope to patients of all ages who otherwise would not have an option for biologic offspring."

 – Karen Albritton, M.D., medical director, Adolescent and Young Adult program at Cook Children's Hematology and Oncology Center.